couchbaselabs/docs-ng/content/couchbase-manual-1.8/introduction-to-couchbase-server.markdown

-[For Couchbase buckets, data is never deleted from the system unless a client explicitly deletes the document from the database or theexpiration](couchbase-manual-ready.html#couchbase-introduction-architecture-expiration) value for the document is reached.
+[For Couchbase buckets, data is never deleted from the system unless a client explicitly deletes the document from the database or theexpiration](#couchbase-introduction-architecture-expiration) value for the document is reached.
 Instead, the ejection mechanism removes it from RAM, keeping a copy of that information on disk.

 <a id="couchbase-introduction-architecture-expiration"></a>